1969 Cincinnati Reds season

-The 1969 Cincinnati Reds season was a season in American baseball.
-It consisted of the Reds finishing in third place in the newly established National League West Division, four games behind the National League West Division champion Atlanta Braves.
+The 1969 Cincinnati Reds season was the 100th season for the franchise in Major League Baseball.
+The Reds finished in third place in the newly established National League West, four games behind the National League West champion Atlanta Braves.
 The Reds were managed by Dave Bristol, and played their home games at Crosley Field, which was in its final full season of operation, before moving into their new facility in the middle of the following season.
 The Reds led the major leagues this year with 798 runs scored.